Light Grenades: Critical reception

 Joe Crofton of MusicOMH considered it to be an improvement over A Crow Left of the Murder....
 He wrote in his November 2006 review, "I wasn’t expecting much, and on the first hearing I thought my theory had been proved right.
 Incubus had devolved into a boring sell-out, pandering soft pop-rock to young girls.
 However, when I removed my sceptics glasses and opened my eyes I began to realise that there is so much more to this record.
 These are actual songs, in the vein of Make Yourself and the better half of Morning View.
 Whatever teething problems they may have been experiencing with new bassist Ben Kenney, it all seems to have been resolved."
+The Philippine Star said that the album "shows the group maturing into more accomplished artists."